Graceli95/langchain/langsmith/1-langsmith-setup.md

 ## Step 5: Build and Test Your Agent

-The following Python script creates a ReAct-style agent with:
+The following Python script creates an agent with:
 - A **weather tool** for weather-related questions
 - An **LLM** for general knowledge queries
 - **LangSmith tracing** to monitor execution